shihuade/Conformance-Test-Openh264/README.md

 how to use
 ----------

--   step 1. configure your test case if you do not use default test case.
--
+-  SGE system based test
-       eg.
-        1. ./run_UpdateCodec.sh  $YourOpenh264Dir
+-  (each test YUV as single job and will be asign to different hosts)

-        2. change your test configure by editing file CaseConfigure/case.cfg
+        1. change your test configure by editing file CaseConfigure/case_XXX.cfg;
+        2. for how to generate your personal test case, please refer to section "how to configure test case";
-        3. ./run_Main.sh CaseConfigure/case.cfg
+        3. ./run_Main.sh  SGETest  ./CaseConfigure/case_XXX.cfg;
-        4. wait for the final test result.
+        3. wait for the final test result;
-        5. you can check you test result in ./AllTestData/XXX.yuv/result/XXX.Testlog or XXX_AllCasesOutput.csv file during your test, those files will update case by case.
+        4. you can check you test result in ./AllTestData/XXX.yuv/result/XXX.Testlog or XXX_AllCasesOutput.csv file;
+          during your test, those files will update case by case.

-        eg.
+- Local test:
+- (run all test yuv under single host)

         eg.
         1. ./run_UpdateCodec.sh  $YourOpenh264Dir